Clemapfel/mousetrap/docs/00_index.md

 + Expose `GtkSettings` interface
 + Allow video game controller input
 + Add accessibility features
-+ Expose the full `GtkTextView` interface
 + Add 3D capabilities to `RenderArea`
++ + Expose the full `GtkTextView` interface

 ### License

 `mousetrap` is licensed under [GNU Lesser General Public License 3.0](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).

-This means projects are free to use mousetrap for any purpose, including commercial, regardless of the users products license.
+This means projects are free to use mousetrap for any purpose, including commercial, regardless of the user's product's license.
 However, if mousetrap itself is modified, that part of the library has to be published as open source.
-In practice this means any fork of mousetraps should be public on GitHub, but the rest of your application or library is unaffected and may be closed-source, making it fully available to closed-source, for-profit projects.
+In practice, this means any fork of mousetraps should be public on GitHub, but the rest of your application or library is unaffected and may be closed-source, making it fully available to closed-source, for-profit projects.

-### Credits